erimkorkmaz/Moviegram/README.md

 ### - What to do to make app production ready?

-- Should write unit ann UI tests of the project before publishing
+- Should write unit and UI tests of the project before publishing
 - Should use Proguard in order to minify, obfuscate, and optimize the code.